juniusvariant/aricos-cashpickup-remittance/source/includes/_data-references.md

 NPWP | Nomor Pokok Wajib Pajak (tax number) of the customer SIM | Surat Izin Mengemudi (driver’s licence) of the customer PASSPORT | Passport of the customer
-KITAS | Kartu Izin Tinggal Sementara (Temporary Stay/Resident Permit Card) of the customer KITAP | Kartu Izin Tinggal Tetap (Permanent Stay/Resident Permit Card) of the customer
+OTHER | Other identification type of the customer

 ## Occupation Codes